 Skin inspection, excellent hygiene, and good nutrition are all very important in preventing decubital ulcers.
 Reducing skin moisture form urine is important to help prevent the bacterial growth and skin degradation that contribute to pressure sores.
 Sheepskin pads are quite effective for this purpose.
 In addition, warm whirlpool baths, frequent sponge baths and clipping the perineal and abdominal area help keep the area clean, especially in incontinent dogs.

 Frequently change diapers and male wraps.
 Extended wear of a wet diaper can lead to irritated skin, urine burns and ulcers forming.
-For overnight incontinent pets can rest on the SleePee Time Bed, which allows urine to pass freely through its mesh bed to a separate collection try underneath.
+For overnight incontinent pets can rest on a raised bed, which allows urine to pass freely through its mesh bed to a separate collection try underneath.
 This will keep your pet dry and comfortable all night long.

 Don’t allow the dog to lie directly on pressure sores.
 Use the Walkin’ Hip-EEZ Donut to safely cushion and protect your dog’s hip bone.
 Simply position the donut over your dog’s hip bone and attach to the inside of the Walkin’ Hip-EEZ hip brace.
 Every time your dog lays down, the donut will gently cushion the hip and allow existing sores to heal.
 An Idoban sheet can be used as a wound barrier between the donut and wound.